Kapware64/calguru/README.md

 `GoogleCalendarApi.calendar_id`.
 To change this:
     * Find a new calendar and ensure CalGuru's Google service account has read/write access to it.
-        * This can be done in the Google Calendar UI by sharing a Google Calendar with the service account's email address.
+        * This can be done in the Google Calendar UI by sharing a calendar with the service account's email address.
             * Read/write access must be specified when sharing.
             * The service account's email address can be found in `gcal_service_account.json`.